jmtalarn/docs/source/index.html.md

 If you have **Professional** plan, caching politic can be custom, adapting the expiration to your user case.
 Please, contact with [hello@microlink.io](mailto:hello@microlink.io?subject=Adjust request cache).

+If you want to invalidate a response cache and regenerate the cache value you need to use [force](#force) parameter.

 # Parameters

 ## url